Chanomhub/ChanoX/README.md

 - **Cross-platform support** - Works on Windows, macOS, and Linux
 - **Lightning-fast performance** - Built with Tauri for a lightweight footprint
 - **Modern tech stack** - React, TypeScript, and Vite for rapid development
-- **Seamless integration** - Pre-configured to work with all ChanomHub APIs
+- **Seamless integration** - Pre-configured to work with all ChanoX APIs
 - **Type-safe development** - Strong typing for maintainable and robust code